SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 		equals: 100
 ```

+If you execute the test `testWriteTemporaryVariable` it should fail.

-Since temporary variable name resolution is already managed by our method scopes, we just need to implement `write:withValue:` in it to make all our tests pass.
+Since temporary variable name resolution is already managed by method scopes, we just need to implement `write:withValue:` in it to make all our tests pass.

 ```
 CMethodScope >> write: aString withValue: aValue